 Breaches may be minor indicating poor practice but no harm, or serious, indicating harm.
-The monitoring body would have the power to refer for prosecution if necessary.
+The monitoring body would have the power to remove a licence and to refer for prosecution if necessary.

 Numbers

 Assuming a rate of 1% of all deaths being assisted (as in Oregon) this would mean 630/year in Scotland; 172/year in NI and 6100/yr. in England & Wales (5440 England; 660 Wales).
 Assuming 250 working days/year and each panel seeing 2-3 cases daily;